-- 1. Prompt resolution of complaints/grievances without threat of discharge, compromise of care or future access to care.
-Patient may discuss complaints with his/her attending physician, Patient Liaison, the unit Charge Nurse, House Supervisor, or Department Director.
-All complaints/grievances will be reported to the Grievance System Coordinator/Patient Liaison and reviewed through a formal complaint process.
-If the complaint is found to be justified, appropriate action will be taken to correct the situation.
-You will receive notice of the action taken to address your grievances.
+- Prompt resolution of complaints/grievances without threat of discharge, compromise of care or future access to care.
+Patient may discuss complaints with his/her attending physician, EMH Patient Representative, unit Charge Nurse, House Supervisor, or Department Director.
+All complaints/grievances will be reported to the Customer Relations Department and reviewed through a formal complaint process.
+You will receive prompt notice of the actions taken to address your complaint/grievance.
 In addition, the facility also has established policies and procedures to report any allegation of abuse or neglect to the proper state agencies assigned to deal with such incidents. - 2.
 You may also contact these agencies to file a complaint/grievance: